KittyGiraudel/sass-guidelines/index.md

 ## `!default` flag

+> Ugh, I'm not a fan of this pattern, and I'm not sure it'll keep working with the new import system.
+I'd rather this just suggest that people write their libraries such that they can be safely configured *after* being imported.

 When building a library, a framework, a grid system or any piece of Sass that is intended to be distributed and used by external developers, all configuration variables should be defined with the `!default` flag so they can be overwritten.

 {% highlight scss %}